verrazzano/docs/content/en/docs/releasenotes/_index.md

 ## v1.6.0

 #### Enhancements:
-- Enhancement_1
-- Enhancement_2
-- ...
-- Enhancement_n
+- Enhanced the Verrazzano CLI to support installing and upgrading from a private registry and in disconnected environments.
+- Now, you can use customer-managed cert-manager instances with Verrazzano.

 #### Features:
 - Added support for Kubernetes v1.25 and v1.26.
 - Added support to create OCNE clusters from the Rancher console.
 - Added Thanos, which supports high availability and long-term metrics storage on top of Prometheus.
 - Added Fluent Operator to allow the use of Fluent Bit for log processing, if you enable it.
-- Enhanced the Verrazzano CLI to support installing and upgrading from a private registry and in disconnected environments.
-- Now, you can use customer-managed cert-manager instances with Verrazzano.
-- Added the `none` profile, which has all components disabled by default.

 #### Component version updates:
+- Argo CD v2.7.2
+- Coherence Operator v3.2.10
 - Jaeger v1.42.0
+- kube-state-metrics v2.8.2
+- NGINX Ingress Controller v1.7.1
+- Prometheus Operator v0.64.1
+- Prometheus v2.44.0
 - Rancher v2.7.3
   - Rancher Partner charts and RKE2 charts are no longer bundled.
+- Rancher Backup Operator v3.1.0
 - WebLogic Kubernetes Operator v4.0.6
 - WebLogic Monitoring Exporter v2.1.3
-- NGINX Ingress Controller v1.7.1
-- Prometheus Operator v0.64.1
-- Prometheus v2.44.0
-- kube-state-metrics v2.8.2
-- Coherence Operator v3.2.10
-- Argo CD v2.7.2

 #### Components added:
-- Thanos v0.30.2
-- Fluent Operator v2.2.0
-- FluentbitOpensearchOutput Helm chart v1.6.0
 - cert-manager webhook for Oracle Cloud Infrastructure DNS v0.1.0
 - Cluster API v1.4.2
+- Fluent Operator v2.2.0
+- Thanos v0.30.2

 #### Fixes:
-- Disabled the startupapicheck job in cert-manager startup.
+- Disabled the `startupapicheck` job in cert-manager startup.
 - Fixed an issue with Rancher SSO via Keycloak when using a custom CA for Verrazzano certificates.
 - Fixed an issue where not defining the replicas for default OpenSearch node pools in the Verrazzano CR caused the pods to terminate.
 - Updated base image and other component images to resolve CVEs.